Andrea Mancini (footballer, born 1996)

-Andrea Mancini (born 26 April 1996) is an Italian footballer who plays as a forward for SC Ligorna 1922 in Serie D.
+Andrea Mancini (born 26 April 1996) is an Italian footballer who plays as a forward for Gladiator in Serie D.

 He is the son of Felice Mancini, former footballer and currently a football coach.
 Felice coached Andrea in 2010–11 season.

 Career

 Pescara

 In May 2013 Mancini received his first senior call-up against A.C.
 Milan from his former reserve team coach Cristian Bucchi.
 Before that match Pescara certainly relegated after just one season in Serie A. He substituted Emmanuel Cascione in the second half, at that time Mattia Perin, the keeper of Pescara already conceded 4 goals.
 He was the second youngest Serie A player of 2012–13 Serie A after Alberto Cerri, in terms of age of debut.